 The Marathon Petroleum Corporation outfitted with hydraulic pads that extend from the sides of the tug.
 That consisted of large push lines, connected to hydraulic rams that pulled the tug into the notch.
 Marathon Oil "married" the tug with a 442(ft) 150,000 bbl barge.
 Named the MM-1 that was constructed in 1981.
 For the Marathon Petroleum Company, by Galveston Shipbuilding of Galveston, Texas for petroleum transportation work in the Gulf of Mexico.

 In 1993, the unit was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where the tug was renamed as the Yankee.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-In 2013, the tug was acquired by DonJon Marine of Hillside, New Jersey.
-Where she retained her name.
-The tug was sent to Donjon Shipbuilding and Repair of Erie, Pennsylvania.
+The tug was modified at the DonJon Shipbuilding and Repair Company of Erie, Pennsylvania.
 Where the tug was rebuilt, a new towing winch was added, as well has having her upper wheelhouse removed.

 Powered by two, sixteen cylinder, GE 16V250MDB15 diesel engines.
 Turning two, stainless steel, fixed pitch, propellers.
 She is a twin screw tug, rated at 7,200 horsepower.

 Her electrical service is provided by two, 180kW Marathon 431PSL6206 generator sets.
 The tug's capacities are 167,541 gallons of fuel, 3,041 gallons of lube oil, 7,589 gallons of potable water, and 30,719 gallons of ballast.

 (Captain Richard Brown)